informatics-isi-edu/chisel/docs/usage.md

 The expression returned by the `join` method on a `Table` instance is equivalent to a `CROSS JOIN` (a.k.a., cartesian product) in SQL.
 Obvoiusly, it is therefore a very expensive operation to perform.
-The relation produced by a Join will include all column from both relations, in some cases qualified with the source table's name to resolve name collisions.
+The relation produced by a Join will include all columns from both relations, in some cases qualified with the source table's name to resolve name collisions.

 ```python